 Visa Exempted Countries

-Citizens of the countries listed below do not require a visa to enter Ireland, but must still register their presence in the Irish State with the Garda National Immigration Bureau after arrival in Ireland.
+Citizens of some countries do not require a visa to enter Ireland, but must still register their presence in the Irish State with the Garda National Immigration Bureau after arrival in Ireland.
 Citizens from countries not appearing on this list are required to obtain a Study Visa to study in Ireland.

 Study Visa – Application Requirements and Guidelines